Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     Obtain the alarm time of a single device on a certain day
+     Get the alarm time of a single device on a certain day
 【Function】
      /**
       @param deviceID